or-carmeli/or-carmeli/README.md

 ### Approach

-I'm interested in how systems behave in failure,
+I focus on how systems behave in failure,
 and how to debug them in a structured way.

-In practice, that means focusing less on how systems should work,
-and more on what actually happens when they don’t.